-Biceps Tenodesis Surgery Specialist Questions and Answers
+Biceps Tenodesis Surgery Specialist Q&A

 Bicep tenodesis surgery is a common surgery to help repair the biceps tendon.
 Biceps tenodesis surgery is typically used when the biceps tendon causes pain in and around the shoulder caused by inflammation, wear and tear or injury.
 Injury can happen easily from overuse as well as aging.
 The surgery can also be used in rotator cuff or torn shoulder injuries, the kind of injuries sustained by athletes such as swimmers, gymnasts and golfers.